 Q: How did you approach creating the Indictable Offences Queensland subscription service?

 A: To start off with, Judge Butler and I put together a team of authors who are all experienced criminal barristers.
 Our approach was to provide a thematic overview of the criminal law in Queensland (the Criminal Code together with legislation relating to key areas including drugs, procedure, sentencing and bail) and annotate those extensively but concisely.

 The Criminal Code and related crimes legislation, such as the Bail Act 1980 (Qld) or the Penalties and Sentences Act 1992 (Qld), are not intuitively navigable.

 Our approach, which offers a number of benefits to practitioners, includes a theme-based index that takes readers to the relevant Criminal Code provision and commentary.
 It guides readers through a matter and enables them to follow the path of an indictable proceeding.
 The thematic overview can also act as a checklist of what must be considered for either a prosecution or defence.

-How will the new work be useful to practitioners?
+Q: How will the new work be useful to practitioners?

-Our intention is to render the criminal legislation governing serious crime in Queensland as accessible, navigable, chronologically logical and up to date as possible.
+A: Our intention is to render the criminal legislation governing serious crime in Queensland as accessible, navigable, chronologically logical and up to date as possible.